JEE Main 2026 April 7 Shift 2 Paper Analysis (B.Arch & B.Planning) – Difficulty Level, Section-Wise Review & Expected Cutoff

 JEE Main 2026 Session 2 April 7 Shift 2 Paper 2B (B. Plan) Mathematics Analysis

 The JEE Main 2026 B.Plan paper starts with the mathematics section.
-The expected difficulty level of the mathematics section is moderate.
-Students can expect questions from the high-weightage topics like algebra, calculus, coordinate geometry, trigonometry, probability, and vectors & 3D geometry.
+The difficulty level of the mathematics section is moderate to difficult and lengthy.
+Students said that there were questions from the high-weightage topics like algebra, calculus, coordinate geometry, trigonometry, probability, and vectors & 3D geometry, with a strong emphasis on calculus and coordinate geometry.
+The mathematics section included several multi-step and calculation-intensive questions, making it time-consuming for many students.

 JEE Main 2026 April 7 Paper 2B (B. Planning) Mathematics Topic-Wise Analysis